 This can depend on the online mixing service that you require.
 You can find pricing for our packages here.

 Quality from afar

 Online mixing is a cost-effective, flexible way to get your record sounding like it’s come straight from the studio.
 And in a way, it has.
+As you’ll probably know, the music business is really competitive.
 By sending your tracks to a professional sound engineer online, you’ll benefit not only from years of experience with established musicians, but also from access to industry-leading software and hardware, as well as the studio itself.